overextended/ox_inventory/snippets.md

 ```

 ## Display inventory items in a menu (ie. [esx_drugs](https://github.com/DoPeMan17/esx_drugs/blob/master/client/main.lua))
+* This information is oudated - menus looping through `ESX.GetPlayerData().inventory` should still work (though may have minor issues)
 * Inventory displays in menus (like esx-menu) typically use `for k, v in pairs(ESX.GetPlayerData().inventory) do`
 * Put the functions into a server callback and loop the retrieved inventory instead
 ```lua